Sifu213/monad-mcp-magiceden/README.md

 }
 ```

-5. Restart "Claude Desktop" and make sure it's an hard restart
+5. Restart "Claude Desktop" and make sure it's a hard restart

-All the MCP tools may be available
+All the MCP tools may be availables

 ![final result](/static/resultmcp.gif)